The Stricklin family: Sophie, Abby, Scott and Anne.

 Director of Athletics

-In the midst of 30-consecutive sellouts at Davis Wade Stadium, and a $100 million investment in football facilities, Coach Dan Mullen’s football team has played in a school-record, four-consecutive bowl games.
-The sports of tennis baseball, softball, men’s and women’s golf and track and field have each excelled and advanced to NCAA postseason play under Stricklin’s guidance.
-During the 2013-14 academic year, 11 Mississippi State sports advanced to NCAA postseason play, with seven earning top 25 rankings during the season.
-The year was capped by Brandon McBride winning the 800-meter run at the NCAA Outdoor Track & Field Championships in Oregon.
-This came one year after the baseball team played for the national championship in Omaha.
+The sports of tennis, baseball, basketball, softball, men’s and women’s golf and track and field have each excelled and advanced to NCAA postseason play under Stricklin’s leadership.
+During the 2014-15 academic year, 11 Mississippi State sports advanced to NCAA postseason play, with eight earning Top 25 rankings during the season, while the women’s golf team ascended all the way to No. 1 in the fall.
+The year was capped by All-American Rhianwedd Price winning the 1500-meter run at the NCAA Outdoor Track & Field Championships in Oregon, one year after Brandon McBride claimed the crown in the 800-meter run and two years removed from the baseball team playing for the national championship in Omaha.

-Stricklin has overseen record fundraising for Bulldog Athletics, which has produced new facilities such as the $11.7 million Mize Pavilion at Humphrey Coliseum, the $25 million Leo W. Seal Jr. Football Complex, as well as $75 million in expansion and upgrades to Davis Wade Stadium that is set for completion for the season opener against Southern Miss.
+Stricklin has overseen record fundraising for Bulldog Athletics, which has produced new facilities such as the $11.7 million Mize Pavilion at Humphrey Coliseum, the $25 million Leo W. Seal Jr. Football Complex, as well as $75 million in expansion and upgrades to Davis Wade Stadium that were completed prior to the start of the 2014 campaign.

-The Davis Wade Stadium expansion and renovation pushes capacity to 61,337, making it the largest on campus football stadium in the state of Mississippi.
-In addition to new premium seating options, a new brick facade and updated west concourse, complete with renovated restrooms and concessions, now greets fans attending games at historic Scott Field, which celebrates its 100th season of existence this year.
+The Davis Wade Stadium expansion and renovation pushed capacity to 61,337, making it the largest on campus football stadium in the state of Mississippi.
+In addition to innovative premium seating options, a new brick facade and updated west concourse, complete with renovated restrooms and concessions, now greets fans attending games at historic Scott Field.

-In addition to interacting with Bulldog fans through social media and personal interactions, Stricklin has also emerged as a regional and national leader in college athletics.
-He serves as chair of the SEC’s Working Group on Fan Experience, and is also the SEC’s representative on the NCAA Division I Leadership Council.
+In addition to engaging with Bulldog fans through personal interactions and social media, Stricklin has also emerged as a regional and national leader in college athletics.
+He serves as chair of the SEC's Working Group on Fan Experience, and has served as the SEC's representative on the NCAA Division I Leadership Council.

 Stricklin certainly wasn’t a stranger to the Bulldog family or college athletics when he took over the reins at State in 2010.